rubyforgood/human-essentials/README.md

 Run `docker-compose run test rails spec`

 ### Install githooks
+If you'd like to get instantaneous feedback on if your commit is passing rubocop checks and to not forget to run `annotate`, you can install githooks so that it happens automatically on each git commit.

 If running Git version 2.9 or later: `git config core.hooksPath .githooks`

 Otherwise run: `find .git/hooks -type l -exec rm {} \; && find .githooks -type f -exec ln -sf ../../{} .git/hooks/ \;`

+To one-off ignore githooks:  `git commit --no-verify`

 ## Development without Docker